Keyclic/keyclic-sdk/javascript-es6/docs/OccupantApi.md

 let xKeyclicApp = "com.keyclic.app"; // String |

-let place = "place_example"; // String | The identifier of the resource.

 let occupant = "occupant_example"; // String | The identifier of the resource.

 let opts = {